yashints/beautiful-jekyll/_posts/2019/2019-01-14-amazon-virtual-host.md

 ![Amazon Virtual Host](/img/posts/2019/vh.jfif)

 ## Key findings
 We reached to a point where a demo was available and the team was happy with the outcome.
-But although we could finish the first phase on time, we found few issues with the whole experience.
+But although we finished the first phase on time, we found few issues with the whole experience.

 * The Amazon Sumerian is not a place where people can collaborate.
 Only one person can work on a particular scene at a time.
 * You cannot keep the source code in source control.
 At most you can export the whole scene as a zip file and share it.
 * Adding a simple scene takes a bit of time.
 But its very straightforward
 * The produced bundle is not optimised properly although they are using **Webpack**
-* It's a good opportunity to get your hands dirty and get to know a few AWS services
 * AWS JavaScript SDK is really good and well documented

 ## Conclusion

 This is a great opportunity to play around with the virtual host and create experiences which would be unforgettable.
 The true use of technology for something good.
+It's also a good opportunity to get your hands dirty and get to know a few AWS services.